Third Spanish Armada: Execution

-The Armada left A Coruña and Ferrol after which a fleet under Admiral Diego Brochero was to meet another from Blavet in Brittany (under Spanish rule) with a thousand men under Pedro de Zubiaur.
+The Armada left La Coruña and Ferrol after which a fleet under Admiral Diego Brochero was to meet another from Blavet in Brittany (under Spanish rule) with a thousand men under Pedro de Zubiaur.
 Zubiaur joined them for a council of war which was made to settle the final details of the landing.

 After three days of sailing in good weather, the fleet arrived in the Channel, after advancing towards the English coast without opposition.
 As they sailed on, an English bark was intercepted and sunk, with what was left of the crew being taken prisoner.

 Storm

-Events changed otherwise, the weather turned; an easterly wind turned into a gale and for a few days the storm would continue.
+Events changed otherwise as the weather turned.
+An easterly wind turned into a gale and for a few days the storm would continue.
 This time however there were no catastrophic results such as those of 1588 and the Spanish were more organised in ship-to-ship communication.

-At first, the Adelantado tried to ride out the storm in the hope that the weather would relent; but at dawn the next day, the winds only intensified.
+At first, the Adelantado tried to ride out the storm in the hope that the weather would relent.
+But at dawn the next day, the winds only intensified.
 For three days the storm blew, Spanish ship losses increased, the San Lucas ran aground off the Lizard casting away their horses and mules.
-The galleon carrying Don Pedro Guevera – General of artillery, caught fire, blew up in a tremendous explosion, and was never seen again.
+The galleon carrying Don Pedro Guevera – General of artillery - caught fire, blew up in a tremendous explosion, and was never seen again.
 Another large vessel with siege equipment and flammables (for burning English ships in Falmouth) also suffered a catastrophic explosion which took with her a chartered French ship full of soldiers.
-Only one of the large galleons sank; the San Bartolomé when it was dashed on rocks near the Isles of Scilly.
-In the San Pedro, Brochero had to drop out of the station to a Biscay port as the ship was so badly damaged, but put to sea again in a flyboat and rejoined the armada.
-He attempted to rally them in one last effort to make a landing at Milford Haven, Waterford, Cork, or Brest.
+Only one of the large galleons sank, the San Bartolomé, when it was dashed on rocks near the Isles of Scilly.
+In the San Pedro, Brochero had to drop out of the station to a Biscay port as the ship was so badly damaged, but he was put to sea again in a flyboat and rejoined the armada.
+He attempted to rally them in one last effort to make a landing at Milford Haven, Waterford, Cork or Brest.
 On the night of 25 October, seeing that the currents were unrelenting he reluctantly ordered the remaining ships to start to part company and to scatter, each one thinking of their own safety.